 Before you give this medicine, make sure that you tell your doctor or pharmacist about ANY other medicines you might be giving to the child at the same time.
 Ibuprofen may affect or be affected by some other medicines.
 For example:

-Some other medicines may also affect or be affected by the treatment of Ibuprofen.
-You should therefore always seek advice of your doctor or pharmacist before you can use this medicine with any other medicines, including herbal and homeopathic remedies.
+Some other medicines may also affect or be affected by the treatment of ibuprofen.
+You should therefore always seek the advice of your doctor or pharmacist before your child uses this medicine with any other medicines, including herbal and homeopathic remedies.

-Information about some of the ingredients: Maltitol liquid may have a mild laxative effect.
+This medicine contains maltitol liquid.
+If your child has been told by their doctor that they have an intolerance to some sugars, contact their doctor before they take this medicine.
+Maltitol liquid may have a mild laxative effect.
+Calorific value 2.3 kcal/g maltitol.
 Each 5 ml spoonful contains 2.1 g maltitol.
 This provides 5 kcal per 5 ml spoonful.

 All the information in this leaflet applies to you as well.

-If you are elderly you may be more likely to have some of the possible side effects listed later in the leaflet.
+If you are elderly talk to your doctor before using this medicine.
+You may be more likely to have some of the possible side effects listed later in the leaflet.

 If you smoke talk to your pharmacist or doctor before you take this medicine (see “Risk of heart attack or stroke” above).